argonautproject/clinicalnotes/source/pages/guidance.md

 ### Determining Server Note and Report Type Support ($expand)

 A client can determine the Note and Report type support of a server by invoking the $expand operation.
 The [$expand](http://build.fhir.org/valueset-operation-expand.html) operation in the base FHIR R4 specification provides many parameters and features.
 This guide highlights the use of the operation to discover what specific notes can be requested, and what write formats a server supports.
+A FHIR server claiming support to this guide **SHOULD** support the $expand operation to discover a value set at a specific element.

 #### Discover Read and Write Support Using $expand